pybamm-team/pybamm.org/content/open-source-programs.md

 ## Applications

-Students must submit proposals based on the ideas suggested below.
+Applicants must submit proposals based on the ideas suggested below.
 The open-source program's governing organisation will decide how many projects are funded, it’s unlikely that every project will be funded.
 Selection for the projects will take into consideration, in strongly decreasing order of importance:

 - our interactions with you leading up to the project selection date
 - your project application